vippsas/vipps-order-management-api/vipps-order-management-api.md

 Order lines are descriptions of each item present in an order.
 A receipt is immutable and, once sent, cannot be overwritten.

-### Recommended integration (currently in pilot mode)
+#### Recommended integration (currently in pilot mode)

-In order to integrate with the receipts functionality you need to retrieve the pspreference in the `"paymentAction": "AUTHORISATION"` event from the [eventlog](https://vippsas.github.io/vipps-epayment-api/index.html#operation/getPaymentEventLog) endpoint. *This is required if utilizing receipts with Vipps Checkout or Free standing card payments* The `pspReference` must then be utilized as the transactionId in the [`POST:/order-management/v1/receipts/{transactionId}`](https://vippsas.github.io/vipps-order-management-api/#/receipts/postReceipt) endpoint.
+In order to integrate with the receipts functionality, you need to retrieve the `pspReference` in the `"paymentAction": "AUTHORISATION"` event from the [eventlog](https://vippsas.github.io/vipps-epayment-api/index.html#operation/getPaymentEventLog) endpoint. *This is required if utilizing receipts with Vipps Checkout or Free standing card payments* The `pspReference` must then be utilized as the transactionId in the [`POST:/order-management/v1/receipts/{transactionId}`](https://vippsas.github.io/vipps-order-management-api/#/receipts/postReceipt) endpoint.

-### Legacy integration
+#### Legacy integration

 Optionally you may integrate with the [EcomV2Api](https://github.com/vippsas/vipps-ecom-api), retrieving the `transactionLogHistory.transactionId` value found in the [details](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET) endpoint. *This will not be compatible with Vipps Checkout or Free Standing Card Payments*.

-## OrderInfo
+### OrderInfo

 [`PUT:/order-management/v1/orders/{transactionId}`](https://vippsas.github.io/vipps-order-management-api/#/orders/putOrder)